Babler State Park

-Babler State Park (formally, Dr. Edmund A. Babler Memorial State Park) is a state-managed public recreation area located in the northwest section of the city of Wildwood, Missouri.
+Babler State Park (formally, Dr. Edmund A. Babler Memorial State Park) is a public recreation area located in the northwest section of the city of Wildwood, Missouri.
 A large bronze statue of Dr. Babler greets park visitors.
 The state park's 2441 acres offer opportunities for hiking, picnicking, bicycling, horseback riding, and camping.
-The park was added to the National Register of Historic Places in 1985.
+The park is managed by the Missouri Department of Natural Resources.
+It was added to the National Register of Historic Places in 1985.